 A great Rosé champagne must be made from very ripe grapes – sometimes difficult to obtain in the Champagne climate.
 As a result, Louis Roederer has chosen to invest in one of the earliest Champagne crus villages, Cumières, for which the steeply-sloping, shallow clay and limestone soils face south and benefit from additional light reflected from the river Marne, enabling great phenolic maturity to be achieved.
 In these select terroirs, Louis Roederer applies the precision wine-making methods required to craft a saignée rosé.
 The Chardonnay is from the north facing slopes in Chouilly, bringing bright and fresh notes.

-It is a fantastic pairing with fish such as salmon; meat including lamb, veal, guinea fowl, and even pheasant; and also soft cheeses such as Chaource and Brillat-Savarin.
+It is a fantastic pairing with fish such as salmon and tuna; meat including lamb, veal, guinea fowl, wood pigeon and even pheasant; and also soft cheeses such as Chaource and Brillat-Savarin.
 It can also be served with red fruit based deserts that are less sweet, such as a red fruit zabaglione or a red fruit gratin.

 Serve at 12°C